By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Madame Montague revealed

-Given that in 1911 Albert and his nieces were all involved in the same “caper” of phrenology and other activities such as hand-reading, there is no doubt that Annie Montague Card and Madame Montague are the same person.
+Given that in 1911 Albert and his nieces were all involved in the same “caper” of phrenology and other activities such as hand-reading, there is no doubt that Annie Montague Powell (nee Card) and Madame Montague are the same person.

-As well, there is only one clairvoyant on the 1911 census in Surrey (Annie Montague Powell, nee Card).
+As well, there is only one clairvoyant on the 1911 census in Surrey (Annie Montague Powell).
 There are newspaper advertisements for a Madam Montague operating from 18 Northcote Rd, Croydon which is close to 99 Selhurst Rd, Croydon.

 The trio continued in their “trade” (three-Card trick is more apt) advertising their services and fees widely.